olouisnard/olmoodle/README.md

 You should now have access to the code.
 In the matlab command window, type "`olmoodle_test`".
 If installation is correct, you should have the following answer:
 _OLMOODLE is here ! _

+You can change the current language used in OLMOODLE.
+To do so, run "`olmoodle_lang`".
+The list of currently available languages will be proposed.
+Select the desired one.

 ## Usage
 - Create a void directory somewhere, and there create your Excel file, say "`myquestion.xls`"
 - In MATLAB, go to that directory, and launch "`olmoodle_main`"